What is the ACE study and why might It be important to you?

 Our wounded and traumatized inner child (don’t worry, I’m not singling you out!
 We all had wounds and trauma’s as little children.
 Remember a trauma can be anything that makes us feel helpless, powerless and /or overwhelmed.
 Who, as a child, never experienced those feelings at one time or another?
 It’s safe to say that we ALL have.)
-And, those trauma’s and wounds have been held subconsciously in our bodies and are sabotaging us (or as I like to say, trying to protect us) as adults.
+And, those traumas and wounds have been held subconsciously in our bodies and are sabotaging us (or more accurately, trying to protect us) as adults.
 The following information about the ACES study was taken from the website http://www.americasangel.org.

 How does fear impact childhood?

 The key concept underlying the ACE Study is that stressful or traumatic childhood experiences can result in social, emotional, and cognitive impairments.
 Examples: Increased risk of unhealthy behaviors, risk of violence or re-victimization, disease, disability and “early death.”
 Breakthroughs in neuro-biology demonstrate that fear-based childhoods disrupt neuro-development, and can actually alter normal brain structure and function.
 Fear during infancy and early childhood has a cumulative impact on childhood development.
 Results of the ACE Study link the exploding rates in America’s physical, mental, and social pathologies with our national failure to strengthen families and protect children.

 What increased health risks are associated with an ACE?